newsdev/ai2html/README.md

 Now you can insert that text anywhere in your document by placing `{{variable_name}}` or `<%=variable_name%>` where you want that text to appear.

-Note that you can pass mustache or erb/ejs notation to your html partial as long as the variable names don’t match the variable names in the `ai2html-settings` or `ai2html-text` blocks.
+Note that you can pass mustache or erb/ejs notation untouched to your html partial as long as the variable names don’t match the variable names in the `ai2html-settings` or `ai2html-text` blocks.

-#### Layer and object names
+#### Layers palette

+- **Layer names**
-The name of the layer that is the direct parent of a text block is added as a class to the div that corresponds to that text block.
-This allows you to write custom css targeting all text blocks in a layer.
+  - The name of the layer that is the direct parent of a text block is added as a class to the div that corresponds to that text block.
+This allows you to write custom css that targets all text blocks in a layer.
 Class names have `ai2html-` appended to the front of the name.

-(Add example here)
+- **Object names**

-Another way of targeting a text block is to give that text object a name in the Layers palette.
-If you give the text object a name, it will be added as an id to the div that corresponds to that text block.
-In this case `ai2html-` is not appended to the beginning of the id, so take care that you begin the id with letters and not numbers.
-(Add example here)
+  - Another way of targeting a text block is to give that text object a name in the Layers palette.
+If you give the text object a name, it will be added as an `id` to the `div` that corresponds to that text block.
+Note that `ai2html-` is not appended to the beginning of the `id`, so take care that you begin the `id` with letters and not numbers.

-#### Artboard names
+#### Artboards palette

+- **Artboard names**
-Artboard names become part of the id of the div corresponding to that artboard.
+  - Artboard names become part of the `id` of the `div` corresponding to that artboard.
+It is not necessary to rename the artboards from the Illustrator defaults.

+- **Specifying artboards to ignore**
+  - Add a dash, ie. `-`, as the first character of an artboard name to tell the script that you don’t want it to be included in the output.

-#### Attribute notes
+#### Attributes palette

+Parameters can be attached to a text object and passed to the script using the notes field of the Attributes palette.
+The variables in the notes field should be in the format of `key: value`.
+There is currently only one text-object parameter that can be specified here:

+- **valign**
+  - <span style="font-variant: small-caps">Possible values</span>: `top` `bottom`
+  - <span style="font-variant: small-caps">Default</span>: `top`
-When you set `responsiveness: dynamic`, text objects stay anchored to the top-left, top-right or top-center of the text object bounding box depending on whether the text is left, right or center aligned.
-If you want to have the text align to the bottom instead of the top, add this line to the `notes` field of the `Attributes` palette:
+  - Text objects stay anchored to the artboard div relative to the top-left, top-right or top-center of the text block’s bounding box depending on whether the text is left, right or center aligned.
+If you want the text block to anchor to its bottom edge instead of the top, then set `valign: bottom`.
-`valign:bottom`
+  - This setting is mainly useful when you set `responsiveness: dynamic` in the settings text block, but can also make a difference for area-text objects because text often wraps differently in different browsers so that a text block may be four lines in one browser and five lines in another.
+With the default `valign: top`, the fifth line will be added to the bottom of the text block.
+With `valign: bottom` the fifth line will cause the entire text block to be shifted up one line.

 ## Which attributes are converted to html and css
 The script processes each text object in your Illustrator file and translates these attributes into inline and css styles.
 Each point- or area-text object is converted into a `<div>`.
 Each paragraph in the text object are converted into `<p>` tags within the `<div>`.